Tekken 8

 not only visually impressive but give TEKKEN 8 a fresh feel and

 experience.
-Wall Breaks and Floor Breaks will return with more cinematic stage
+Wall Breaks and Floor Breaks return in TEKKEN 8's new

-transitions and new ways to incorporate them into combos and strategy.
+transitions and new ways to incorporate the stages into combos and strategy.

 "Aggressiveness"